BradMcDanel/sdgp/README.md

 - Next, install all required library dependencies with `pip -r requirements.txt` (this will take several minutes).
 Now, we have our python environment setup and are ready to start running code.
 Restart your machine to ensure that PyTorch was installed correctly.

 ## Training a Neural Network
+Run: `python train_cifar10.py cfg/resnet18_cifar10.py` to train the CIFAR-10 network.
+This training would be quite slow on a CPU, but you should be able to start training and see the loss decrease over time.